SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 - If a sealant coats the inside of a sphere or a tube it pulls away from the wall and looses the seal as it shrinks while curing.
 This is the reason why a sealant is the wrong material to solve this problem.

 The weather gods and my free time finally aligned late in the season to put Panache into dry dock to tackle this and some other problems.
 The urethane "plugs" came out in one piece.
 They were damp on the outside, confirming the source of the leak.
 This time I decided to seal the holes inside the scuppers with PC-7 epoxy, which doesn't shrink.
 A Dremel Tool with a ball grinder smoothed the bumps in the back and roughened the surface so the epoxy could key to it.
 I blew the dust out and sanitized the inside with acetone.
 Now I know what a dentist feels like!
-Then I plugged the "factory" holes at the back with PC-7 epoxy putty, pushing small amounts of it in every nook and cranny till it filled to a reasonably smooth surface.
-This I let cure overnight under the heat of a trouble light.
+Then I plugged the back of the scupper with PC-7 epoxy putty, pushing small amounts of it in every nook and cranny till it filled the "factory" holes back there to a reasonably smooth surface.
+This I let it cure overnight under the heat of a trouble light.
 Over the next two days I applied two subsequent coats of PC-7, keying them to the previous green epoxy to ensure a uniform bond.
-Finally I used the ball grinder to remove some pointy epoxy things and applied a last fill to make the inside smooth.
-The cabin has stayed dry for two months, enduring several days of drizzle and a week of 4" deep sloppy snow on the deck.
+Finally I used the ball grinder to remove some "pointy" things and applied a last fill to make the inside smooth.
+The cabin has stayed dry for two weeks, enduring several days of drizzle and a week of 4" deep sloppy snow on the deck.
 For some reason wet snow is a tough test.
-No new water has entered the hull since the winter tarp went on.
+No new water entered the hull since the winter tarp went on.
+But the real test will happen next summer.

 Summer 2017 - The port cockpit locker and settee stayed dry over winter so I coated the inside of the scuppers with TUFF epoxy paint.
 Shown at right is the first coat.
 Its a bit flexible when cured so it should stick to create the required UV protection for the PC-7 epoxy.
-If this seal holds I will fit each scupper with a vinyl tube later this summer to drain the water away from the hull.
-I really like the way a tube prevent the inevitable water stain down the sides of the hull.
+I never did install another vinyl drain tube in the scuppers.
+While I liked the way they prevented stains down the side of the hull, they were also a bit of a nuisance.
 "Inside every rain droplet is a dust particle just begging to stick to something."
 One thought that always bothered me was the possibility of water flowing from the port locker to the settee.
 This could spell a lot of trouble in the structural integrity of the hull.
-Well since the scuppers are sealed I can confirm that the port locker water stays there.
-My settees stay dry.
+Well since the scuppers were sealed I can confirm that the port locker water stays there and the settees stay dry.

 TRANSOM MOULDING (2010) - After you've sealed the toe rail and dried up the water below the cockpit you will likely be so full of confidence that you may as well repair the transom moulding.
 It's the only portion of the deck seal left to do and the moulding is likely scratched or has gouges from foot traffic.
 This moulding is a one piece section of fibreglass that creates a cosmetic finish trim across the top of the transom, joining the port and starboard toe rails.
 Its primary function is to provide impact protection to the corner with a semi-tough trim.